dadkakdead/ScrapeMe/README.md

     return myData;
 }
 ```
-*myTask* function will run upon loading of https://mysite.com/page/1. *myData* is usually used to hold the structured content of the scraped page. *taskId*, *pageUrl* and *timestamp* properties are required by controller to manage the export data.
+Assuming the third step was completed correctly, the *myTask* function will run once https://mysite.com/page/1 loads. *myData* is used to save the structured content of the scraped page.
+The **ntScraper** controller requires the *taskId*, *pageUrl*, and *timestamp* variables to manage the scraped data.
+If these variables are missing, the scraped data cannot be exported.

-6. Add "myTask.js" to the list of content-scripts in "manifest.json"
+6. Add "myTask.js" to the list of content scripts in [manifest.json]
 ```json
 "content_scripts": [{
         ...